McFlurry: History

 The McFlurry was created by Canadian McDonald's franchisee Ron McLellan in Bathurst, New Brunswick, in 1995.
+The first McFlurry, which was Oreo-flavored, was sold on June 7, 1995.
+After proving successful in Bathurst, McDonalds began offering the McFlurry at a number of Toronto locations.
 In the U.S., the McFlurry was test-marketed in select regions in 1997.
-By March of 1998 the product was available to all U.S. and Canada locations and has been gradually introduced in other locations since then.
+By March 1998, the product was available to all American and Canadian locations and has been gradually introduced in various other locations since then.